jfrobbins/instrument-exercise/README.markdown

-# Rigol DP832A Control Project
+# Instruments Control Project

 This project is designed for educational purposes to teach programming concepts through controlling a Rigol DP832A Programmable Linear DC Power Supply using C# and .NET.
 It’s perfect for someone new to programming who wants to learn by building a real-world application.

 ## Overview